 - Application for Civic Engagement Theme:

 - Application for Social Entrepreneurship and Economic Development Theme:

-For questions, please see “Frequently Asked Questions” below.
-If your question is not addressed there, please write YSEALIThailand@state.gov.
+For questions, if your question is not addressed below, please write YSEALIThailand@state.gov.

 The Young Southeast Asian Leaders Initiative (YSEALI) is a public diplomacy program designed to advance regional strategic goals, break down barriers that separate the next generation of leaders in Southeast Asia, and link those emerging leaders to the United States.
 To this end, the YSEALI Academic Fellowship will bring exceptional young leaders from Southeast Asian countries to the United States to further develop their professional and leadership skills.
 The Study of the U.S. Branch implements the YSEALI Academic Fellowship aimed at young leaders aged 18-25.